ferrous-systems/rust-exercises/exercise-book/src/nrf52-tools.md

 1. Select the 'List all devices' option from the Options menu at the top.

-2. From the device (top) drop down menu select "BULK interface (Interface 2)"
+2. From the device (top) drop down menu select "BULK interface (Interface nnn)"

 3. Once that device is selected, `1366 1015` should be displayed in the USB ID field.
 That's the Vendor ID - Product ID pair.

 4. Select 'WinUSB' as the target driver (right side)

-5. Click "Install WinUSB driver".
-The process may take a few minutes to complete.
+5. Click "Install Driver".
+The process may take a few minutes to complete and might not appear to do anything right away.
+Click it once and wait.

 > You do not need to do anything for the **nRF52840 Dongle** device.